thibthibaut/VeliBrain/README.md

-# VelibHeatMap (or VHM)
+# VeliBrain
-This project aims to track the density of velib (bicycle sharing system) in Paris.
+This project aims to track the density of velib (bicycle sharing system) in Paris then forecast occupation rate in stations thanks to a feed forward neural network
-### How does it work ?
-Good question.
-### Thank you, but how does it work ?
-Like that :
-* First, we record the data from the OpenDataParis API during 48 hours (Recording stared on Tue Mar 22 2016 22:56:06 GMT+0100)
-* Then, we'll display a dynamic heatmap thanks to GoogleMaps visualization API
-### And then ?
+### Step 1 - DataMining
+I need your help Tom
+(OpenData Paris, OpenWeather...)
+### Step 2 - Training
+The NN will go to the gym
+### Step 3 - Forecasting
-We'll see.
+We'll see...